What is the 20 Million Yen Problem?

 The most potent tool you will have at your disposal to help you achieve these large targets is compound growth, so the sooner you start, the better.

 You can also book a free financial consultation with one of our advisors for a more comprehensive approach.
-We can help you determine how much you will likely need, what options you have available, and formulate a strategy to make it happen
+We can help you determine how much you will likely need, what options you have available, and formulate a strategy to make it happen.

 Argentum is Japan’s premier licensed financial planning firm serving the expat community.
 We advise on portable and tax-efficient private retirement plans designed for the modern mobile workforce.
 We’d be happy to help you get started on a fulfilling financial future.